Ollie, Ollie, The Ox Is Free!

 A smile not just beautiful, transcendent; spontaneous warmth delivered from a chilling environment – even when she’s not “photogenic”, whatever that means.
 Personally, I couldn’t imagine a greater deprivation than not being able to read faces… then again, I can’t square this without proper framing.
 That is, becoming heard.

 Identity politics is the trauma drama that won’t go easily.
 It will likely worsen as we become more indistinguishable from slop.
 It’s not too late to change.
 Why let it split connection any further?
 Why not abandon and forget the propaganda enabling this behavior?
 Why not avoid those who endlessly refute sliver linings?
 Why not remember the possessed for who they were and could otherwise become?
-So we can make sense of and resonate with the other again; appreciate each other with responsible sensitivity and sound judgement again.
+So we can make sense of and resonate with the other again; appreciate each other with responsible sensitivity and sound judgment again.